ekaterinegamsakhurdia/SimpleInterpreter/README.md

 First we implemented the listed algorithms in go and based on those codes we decided what exactly we needed to consider in our simple interpreter and what was not crucial.

+User guide to the Interpreter

+The interpreter can read the code straigt from a go file In order to run a program the file must have the main function, the code in the main function is executed.
+Without the main function, exception is thrown.